DroopyTersen/spscript/README.md

 - `SPScript.utils.qs.fromObj(str)` - turns a javascript object into a string in format of "key1=value1&key2=value2"

 ### Request Header Helpers
-- `SPScript.utils.headers.getStandardHeaders([digest])` - sets the `Accept` and `Content-Type` headers to the JSON Mime type.
+- `SPScript.utils.headers.getStandardHeaders(digest?)` - sets the `Accept` and `Content-Type` headers to the JSON Mime type.
 If the optional `digest` token is passed, it sets the proper authoorization headers.
 Returns the headers as an object.
 - `SPScript.utils.headers.getAddHeaders(digest)` - returns the headers object needed in order to create an item.
-- `SPScript.utils.headers.getUpdateHaders(digest)` - returns the headers object needed in order to update an item.
+- `SPScript.utils.headers.getUpdateHeaders(digest)` - returns the headers object needed in order to update an item.
 - `SPScript.utils.headers.getDeleteHeaders(digest)` - returns the headers object needed in order to delete an item.